UbiquityDotNET/Ubiquity.NET.Versioning/src/Ubiquity.NET.Versioning/PackageReadMe.md

 ```

 ## Formatting
-The library contains support for proper formatting of strings based on the rules
+The library contains support for proper formatting of strings based on the rules of a SemVer,
-of a SemVer, CSemVer, and CSemVer-CI.
-The formatting is done case preserving when
+CSemVer, and CSemVer-CI.
+The formatting is done case preserving when possible (Some cases of
-possible (Some cases of CSemVer will use string substitution such that `PreRelease`
-would simply become `pre`).
+CSemVer will use string substitution such that `PreRelease` would simply become `pre`).

 ## Parsing
-The library contains support for parsing of strings based on the rules of a
+The library contains support for parsing of strings based on the rules of a SemVer, CSemVer,
-SemVer, CSemVer, and CSemVer-CI
+and CSemVer-CI.

 ## Ordering
 The types all support `IComparable<T>`<sup>[1](#footnote_1)</sup> and properly handle
-correct sort ordering of the versions according to the rules of SemVer (Which, CSemVer
+correct sort ordering of the versions according to the rules of SemVer (Which, CSemVer and
-and CSemVer-CI follow with the exception of explicit case insensitivity for AphaNumeric
+CSemVer-CI follow with the exception of explicit case insensitivity for AphaNumeric IDs)
-IDs)

 >[!WARNING]
-> The formal 'spec' for [CSemVer](https://csemver.org) remains mostly silent on the
+> The formal 'spec' for [CSemVer](https://csemver.org) remains mostly silent on the point of
-> point of the short format.
+> the short format.
 See this [known issue](https://github.com/CK-Build/csemver.org/issues/2).
 > Since, the existence of that form was to support NuGet V2, which is now obsolete, this
 > library does not support the short form at all.
-(This choice keeps documentation
+(This choice keeps documentation clarity
-> clarity [NOT SUPPORTED] and implementation simplicity)
+> [NOT SUPPORTED] and implementation simplicity).

 ------
 <sup><a id="footnote_1">1</a></sup>Unfortunately, major repositories using SemVer have
 chosen to use different comparisons.
-Thus, a consumer is required to know a-priori if
+Thus, a consumer is required to know a-priori if the
-the version is compared insensitive or not.
-Thus all constructors accept an enum
+version is compared insensitive or not.
+Thus all constructors accept an enum indicating the
-indicating the sort ordering to use.
-Additional, parsing accepts an IFormatProvider,
+sort ordering to use.
+Additional, parsing accepts an IFormatProvider, which should provide
-which should provide an `AlphaNumeircOrdering` value to specify the ordering.
-If none is
+an `AlphaNumeircOrdering` value to specify the ordering.
+If none is provided, the default is
-provided, the default is used.
-(SemVer uses CaseSensitive comparisons, CSemVer and
+used.
+(SemVer uses CaseSensitive comparisons, CSemVer and CSemVerCI ALWAYS use case
-CSemVerCI ALWAYS use case insensitive) `IComparer<SemVer>` instances are available for
+insensitive) `IComparer<SemVer>` instances are available for cases where the versions are
-cases where the versions are from mixed sources and the application wishes to order the
+from mixed sources and the application wishes to order the versions.
-versions.